 KCL Space, founded in 2017, is a student-run society which comes under the Department of Physics.
-The aim of KCL Space is to provide its members with opportunities to engage in space related activities, organised both within the college and internationally.
-We also work to bridge the gap between the niche that is the space industry and the students aspiring to become part of it; and also work towards closing this gap through academic support, workshops and opportunities to network with others already within the space industry.
+The aim of KCL Space is to provide its members with opportunities to engage in stellar space-related activities, organised with our partners in industry and society partners.
+We also work to bridge the gap between the space industry and the students aspiring to become a part of it.
+We aim towards closing this gap through academic support, workshops and opportunities to network with others already within the space industry.
 Want to become an astronaut, or generally interested in the space career sector?
 We've got you!
 Join like-minded indivduals during your time at King's, and reach for the stars!

-KCL Space is a branch of the United Kingdom Students for Exploration and Development of Space (UKSEDS) and the Institute of Physics, two big companies that work to bridge the gap between students and the workplace.
+KCL Space is an affiliate of the United Kingdom Students for Exploration and Development of Space (UKSEDS) and the Institute of Physics, two big companies that work to bridge the gap between students and the workplace.

 - We are comprised of both Undergraduate and Postgraduate students